zehrakezer/rock_paper_scissors/README.md

-# Rock, Paper, Scissors Game by Zehra Kezer
+# Rock, Paper, Scissors Game

 Welcome to the **Rock, Paper, Scissors** game, a timeless battle of wits and chance!
 This Python implementation brings the classic game to your terminal, allowing you to face off against a computer opponent.
 Will you master the strategy, or will luck decide your fate?